 So as we established this question, I experimented with (for example) that swivel environment.
 I could feel Dax wanting to set up something like a rock step and I would move quite confidently into a swivel prep environment.
 At that point, Dax could choose to override me to get his idea across but usually, the moment was flowing so well, he naturally responded to what I had set up.
 We started to dig further into this idea.

 Remember, these environments can be initiated by the leader, or follower, or sometimes both at the same time which creates this beautiful, uncomfortable feeling of resistance until it evolves into something unexpected.
-All three of these dynamics will happen in single moment of the dance and the ratio of how much depends on the mood, goals, and even my outfit.
+All three of these dynamics will happen in a single moment of the dance and the ratio of how much depends on the mood, goals, and even my outfit.
 If I had to put a standard ratio on this dynamic I would say environments should be initiated: 60% Leader 30% Follower and 10% chaos.
-If I am dancing with people who don’t believe in the same type of relationship as me I will scale my role down (speak a little softer or speak less) to prevent my leader thinking I’m fighting him.
+If I am dancing with people who don’t believe in the same type of relationship as me I will scale my role down (speak a little softer or speak less) to prevent my leader from thinking I’m fighting them.
 With Dax, the chaos percentage increases quite a bit because we have the trust and skills to support it.

 Okay so let’s do some technical breakdown to further understand this:

 As a follower, typically the best time to influence what move you want to happen next is during the transitional moments between variations.
-For one example, if a leader is doing a circle with the intention to send you back out, he will probably want to do a Swing Out, Tuck Turn or Send Out.
+For one example, if a leader is doing a circle with the intention to send you back out, they will probably want to do a Swing Out, Tuck Turn or Send Out.

 If I utilize counts a-7, 8, 1, 2 I can suggest the next move I want to be done to me.
-For example, if I want to be tuck turned, I might add acceleration on a-7, 8 to get his attention and throw my hips into a big lower body twist (among other things) on 1, 2 so that he might feel more inclined to unwind me into a tuck-turn.
+For example, if I want to be tuck turned, I might add acceleration on a-7, 8 to get their attention and throw my hips into a big lower body twist (among other things) on 1, 2 so that they might feel more inclined to unwind me into a tuck-turn.
 Or I can do the opposite and stretch them linearly and alter when tension is built and released to set up a send out.

 But enough of this chit-chat, let’s see me work my magic: